-The Audit Committee of the Company is responsible for applying this Code to specific situations in which questions are presented to it and has the authority to interpret this Code in any particular situation.
-Any person who becomes aware of any existing or potential breach of this Code is required to notify the Chairman of the Audit Committee promptly.
+The Board of Directors or Audit Committee, if one exists, of the Company is responsible for applying this Code to specific situations in which questions are presented to it and has the authority to interpret this Code in any particular situation.
+Any person who becomes aware of any existing or potential breach of this Code is required to notify the Chairman of the Board of Directors or Audit Committee promptly.
 Failure to do so is itself a breach of this Code.